beh10000/Solana-Program-Timestamp/README.md

 * Abstracted RPC interaction layer
 * Clear interfaces between components

-This design enables reliable interaction with Solana while providing users with flexibility in how they connect to the network, making it suitable for both individual users and integration into larger systems.
+This design enables reliable interaction with Solana while providing users with flexibility in how they use this tool, making it suitable for both individual users manually using it in the terminal or integration into larger systems.

 ## How It Works

 The tool functions by:

-1. Validating the provided program ID
+1. Validating the provided program ID and RPC endpoints
 2. Connecting to Solana RPC nodes
 3. Fetching transaction signatures associated with the program ID
 4. Paginating backward through the transaction history